HOW TO NOT DIE IN THE OUTBACK: 10 TIPS FROM AN AUSSIE SURVIVAL EXPERT

 A hot drink is the first step to channeling your fight or flight response into something more constructive.
 It can also help boost morale when all seems lost.
 That feeling we love that comes from our morning coffee can help save your life in a survival situation.
 It might bring you back to earth long enough to make you realize you’re walking in the wrong direction.

-‘In the unforgiving environment of the outback, where temperatures can reach as high as 122 degrees Fahrenheit, dehydration can take you in hours.’
+‘In the unforgiving environment of the outback, where temperatures can reach as high as 50 degrees, dehydration can take you in hours.’

 When you don’t have an Aussie breakfast tea handy, boiling the local lemongrass or melaleuca leaves can also make a tasty cup.
 After learning the indicators for spotting poisonous plants—and how to test potentially edible ones—we soon learnt how almost every plant was useful to humans, either for a cup of tea, a tasty snack, various medicinal purposes and more.